 If you’ve recorded a video using the iPhone’s Slo-Mo mode and want to speed up video on iPhone, you can do so quickly via the Photos app, or else you can carry out the same via Apple’s iMovie app as well.

 With the help of the iMovie app, you can quickly turn live photos into video.
 Look at our latest guide about converting live images to video.

 Curious to know the detailed guide?
-Keep scrolling the page and find a step-by-step process to speed up video on iPhone in 2021.
+Keep scrolling the page and find a step-by-step process to speed up video on iPhone.

 If you have an issue with the watermark on your video, check the video watermark remover guide to remove any object from the videos.

 What is iMovie?

 Apple Inc.‘s iMovie, or iMovie HD, is a video editing tool preloaded on macOS, iOS, and iPad OS devices.

 It got first published in 1999 as a Mac OS 8 utility bundled with the iMac DV, the first FireWire-enabled consumer Mac.